mattschlosser/php-totp/README.md

 # php-totp

+**Warning** This is pre-release software, the API has not yet stabilised.

 Time-based One Time Password Generator for PHP

 Add two-factor authentication to your app using TOTP and enable your users to use